-System Name PWSID Est. Loan Amount Points Rank Population Project Description Est. Date to Close Loan City of Opelousas 1097010 10,500,000 50 3 16,500 The purpose of the proposed project is to upgrade the existing 3 MGD WTP to treat high levels of iron and manganese.
+System Name PWSID Est. Loan Amount Points Population Project Description Est. Date to Close Loan City of Opelousas 1097010 10,500,000 50 16,500 The purpose of the proposed project is to upgrade the existing 3 MGD WTP to treat high levels of iron and manganese.
 The system's raw water wells contain high levels of iron and manganese.
 Iron and manganese levels exceed the secondary maximum containment levels as established by the EPA.
-Accordingly, this project is proposed under the Emerging Containments program of DWRLF September-24 Town of Many 1085016 5,400,000 48 5 4,575 The majority of the Town of Many water supply comes from its surface water treatment plant which takes raw water from the Hurricane Creek outfall into Toledo Bend.
+Accordingly, this project is proposed under the Emerging Containments program of DWRLF September-24 Town of Many 1085016 5,400,000 48 4,575 The majority of the Town of Many water supply comes from its surface water treatment plant which takes raw water from the Hurricane Creek outfall into Toledo Bend.
 Because of its location in the creek outfall, the turbidity of the water spikes after rain events, and manganese levels as high as 1.7 mg/L have been recorded.
 The intake does not have thecapability of varying the elevation that water is taken from, so droughts and low lake level are also problematic.
 To improve the quality of source water, construction of a new intake is proposed where Bayou La Nana connects to the lake, preferably close to the river channel so as to provide the most flexibility for depth of water.
 A new raw water pumping station will be built, and water will be pumped through a new raw water transmission main from the intake/pumping station to the current treatment plant.
-The new transmission piping will also allow for the existing asbestos cement transmission main to be abandoned.te surface water intake.
-January-24 Creston Water System, Inc. 1069003 1,310,000 43 6 660 The purpose of the proposed project is to construct improvements to the Creston Water System, Inc. to resolve ongoing deficiencies.
+The new transmission piping will also allow for the existing asbestos cement transmission main to be abandoned te surface water intake.
+September-24 Creston Water System, Inc. 1069003 1,310,000 43 660 The purpose of the proposed project is to construct improvements to the Creston Water System, Inc. to resolve ongoing deficiencies.
 The project includes select distribution system replacement, ground storage tank, booster station, electrical & control upgrades, iron/manganese treatment system, generators, site work, site piping and related work.
 The system's raw water wells contain high levels of iron and manganese.
 Iron and manganese levels exceed the secondary maximum containment levels as established by the EPA.
-Accordingly, this project is proposed under the BIL Emerging Containments program of DWRLF November-24 Bastrop Water System, Inc. 1067003 4,150,000 37 10 18,105 The proposed project includes construction of 2 production well, chlorination systems, emergency power, transmission mains, aeration systems, site work, site piping and related work.
-BIL Emerging Containments January-24 City of Lake Charles-Southwest WTP 1019029 1,300,000 21 25 85,000 Southwest WTP - Chemical Feed upgrade/replacement Proposed project will include upgrade and replacement existing chemical feed The chemical feed system is essential to address iron and manganese treatment.
+Accordingly, this project is proposed under the BIL Emerging Containments program of DWRLF November-24 Bastrop Water System, Inc. 1067003 4,150,000 37 18,105 The proposed project includes construction of 2 production well, chlorination systems, emergency power, transmission mains, aeration systems, site work, site piping and related work.
+Due to the high concentrations of manganese and a complete lack of treatment at the Ogden Facility, use of the wells has ceased.
+All production occurs at the Donaldson Facility.
+July-24 City of Lake Charles-Southwest WTP 1019029 1,300,000 21 85,000 Southwest WTP - Chemical Feed upgrade/replacement Proposed project will include upgrade and replacement existing chemical feed The chemical feed system is essential to address iron and manganese treatment.
 The project is submitting for Emerging Contaminant funding from BIL to address manganese treatment.
-January-24
+March-24